harrythe6arry/bulk-exercise/README.md

 This exercise aims to develop the fundamentals on how to create bulk charge using Omise api and uploading the csv file with the credentials like primary, secret keys, and other card information in order to create charge.

-This project utlizes active storage for storing csv files and follow the story as follows:
+This project utlizes active storage for storing csv files

+T he story is as follows:

 - There is JUST 1 USER, so no need maintain distinction between user data for now. (don’t need to create users table)